flotpython/webintro/notebooks/13-css-loading.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": ""} -->
-* write you CSS in a separate file, e.g. `mystyle.css`
+* write your CSS in a separate file, e.g. `mystyle.css`
 * which, assuming it is in the same directory as your `hello.html`
 * can be kind-of included in `hello.html`
 * by inserting the following <link> line